 Antonio (Tony) C. Rodriguez

-I hold a Future Faculty Leader (FFL) Prize Fellowship at Harvard University in the Center for Astrophysics.
-I am also a Fellow of the Institute for Theory and Computation in the Center for Astrophysics.
-I earned my PhD in the Astronomy Department at Caltech working with Professors Shri Kulkarni and Kareem El-Badry.
-During my PhD, I was fortunate to have been awarded an NSF Graduate Fellowship, Ford Foundation Predoctoral Fellowship, and LSST-DA Data Science Fellowship.
+I earned my PhD in the Department of Astronomy at Caltech, where I worked with Professors Shri Kulkarni and Kareem El-Badry.
+During my PhD I was fortunate to receive an NSF Graduate Research Fellowship, a Ford Foundation Predoctoral Fellowship, and an LSST-DA Data Science Fellowship.

 Publications